Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix several bugs where pathfinding could overflow buffers and corrupt memory on large and open maps.
 - Fix a bug where friendly Spies appeared as disguised.
 - Fix a bug where name (hover-on tooltip) of friendly spies was displayed as the disguise's name.
+- Fix an exploit where hijacked build-limit units could be deployed to erase the hijacker and circumvent the build limits of both the hijacker and its target unit type.